duvalcyril/Claude4Garmin/README.md

 - *"Which day this week had my best body battery?"*
 - *"My training status is Strained — should I take a rest day?"*
 - *"How is my body composition trending over the past month?"*
+- *"Analyze workout #1"* — gets a full breakdown with HR zones, lap splits, and exercise sets

 Claude maintains the full conversation history so follow-up questions work naturally.
+You can also switch to Google Gemini as the AI backend in Settings → Connection.

 ---